 As many parents and teachers know all too well, children can be voracious readers.
 It can be challenging to keep up with the amount of new books children like to read, which is where this list of places to find free children’s books online is here to help!
-Pro tip: your local public library is a great place to start.
+Pro tip (of course!): your local public library is a great place to start.

 - Cloud Library